BuzzteeBear/OpenXR-MotionCompensation/userguide/OpenXR-MotionCompensation_User_Guide.md

 To capture a trace for the API layer:

-- start the OpenXr application
+- start the OpenXR application
 - Open a command line prompt or powershell in administrator mode and in a folder where you have write permissions
 - Begin recording a trace with the command: `wpr -start path\to\Trace_OpenXR-MotionCompensation.wprp -filemode`
 - Leave that command prompt open